 A: A surcharge fee refers to an additional fee that you add as a merchant to a customer’s bill when they choose to use a credit card for payment.

 Q: Am I legally allowed to add a surcharge to credit card transactions?

-A: If you are a merchant in the United States or its territories, and your business is not in Colorado, Connecticut, Kansas, or Massachusetts, you are legally permitted to add a surcharge to certain credit card transactions.
+A: If you are a merchant in the United States or its territories, and your business is not in Connecticut or Massachusetts, you are legally permitted to add a surcharge to certain credit card transactions.
 However, you are required to comply with card brand, consumer disclosure, and various other requirements.